LSX-UniWue/bibsonomy-zotero-sync/README.md

 ## Features

+- Sync items from Zotero to BibSonomy ✅
+- Update items in BibSonomy if they are updated in Zotero ✅
+- Automatically sync items when they are added or updated ✅
+- Delete items in BibSonomy if they are deleted in Zotero ✅
+- Get Share URL for a publication ✅

 ## Working:
 - [x] Sync item from Zotero to BibSonomy, including PDF attachments
 - [x] Update item in BibSonomy if it is updated in Zotero, including PDF attachments